AdobeDocs/developers-animatesdk-docs/Filter_object/filter6.md

 #### Description

-Property; a float value that specifies the distance between the filter’s effect and an object, in pixels.
+Property; a float value that specifies the distance between the filterâ€™s effect and an object, in pixels.
 Acceptable values are from -255 to 255.
 This property is defined for Filter objects with a value of "bevelFilter", "dropShadowFilter", "gradientBevelFilter", or "gradientGlowFilter" for the [filter.name](#_bookmark440) property.

 #### Example